 - Special alerts if circumstances warrant notification of crimes that would pose a threat to the college community.

 - Security phones and cameras are located at various locations throughout the campus.

-- Fire evacuation and Tornado drills are done throughout the school year.
+- Fire evacuation drills and Tornado drills are done throughout the school year.

 - Bicycle Registration is available to deter theft and aid in the recovery of lost or stolen bicycles.